AxonIQ/axon-server-se/README.md

 # Axon Server - Standard Edition

 This repository contains the sources to build Axon Server Standard Edition.
-Files in this repoository are subject to the AxonIQ Open Source License, unless otherwise stated.
+Files in this repository are subject to the AxonIQ Open Source License, unless explicitly stated otherwise.